bbatsov/metaredux/_posts/2020-12-12-making-sense-of-all-my-blogs.md

 - Emacs
 ---

-I've noticed recently that some of the people who follow my open-source work and my writings are wondering why I'm publishing articles on 3 different blogs and can't figure how I decide where to publish something.
+I've noticed recently that some of the people who follow my open-source work and my writings are wondering why am I publishing articles on 3 different blogs and can't figure how I decide where to publish something.
 This short article is an attempt to shed some light on this.

 Let's go over each of my blogs in the order of their creation.